TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Prompt Users To Update Password With Expiration Date Logic.md

 #### Description

 1. Runs "quser" command to get a list of all active sessions on the machine.
+   Note: This script expects an English return of "Active" for the above command in order to complete successfully.
+If OS isn't default English, the script may return an error.
 2. Query the organizations JumpCloud password expiration policy.
 3. For each user with an active session query the users password expiration date.
 4. If the signed in user has not reset their password on the day the command is run then a notification is sent to the user. **This logic allows the command to be set to run as a repeating on a set of target systems and will only re-prompt users who do not take action and update their passwords.**